 If you want to see how the market has been trending historically, in order to try and predict where the market will go, then you can click “Market Data” via the ‘Manage’ menu on the left under ‘Linden Exchange’.

-As you can see, the market has been very static of late – kept artificially so by Linden Lab – in stark contrast to the early days of Second Life where it fluctuated wildly and was a real financial market.
+As you can see, the market has been pretty static for years – kept artificially so by Linden Lab – in stark contrast to the early days of Second Life where it fluctuated wildly and was a real financial market.

 Finally, the reason for writing this post was it followed from a conversation I had in SL recently (as is often the case with my blog posts).
 And one of the questions I was asked is where do all these L$ come from?
 Who is it who is offering to sell them?
 Why do people want to sell L$?